 We do not provide ongoing psychiatric care or pain management.

-Our team consists of nine addictions physicians, a social worker/psychotherapist, and an addictions Advance Practice nurse.
+Our team consists of addictions physicians, a social worker/psychotherapist, addictions service workers and a nurse practitioner.

 - Dr. Marc Dagher